by Svetlana Cheusheva, updated on

 If you've ever worked with array formulas in Excel, chances are you came across a few ones containing a double dash (--) and you may have wondered what it was used for.

-A double dash, which is technically called the double unary operator, is used to convert non-numeric Boolean values (TRUE / FALSE) returned by some expressions into 1 and 0 that an array function can understand.
+A double dash, which is technically called the double unary operator or double negative, is used to convert non-numeric Boolean values (TRUE / FALSE) returned by some expressions into 1 and 0 that an array function can understand.

 The following example will hopefully make things easier to understand.
 Suppose you have a list of dates in column A and you want to know how many dates occur in January, regardless of the year.